HarvardMapCollection/tutorials/index.md

 [ArcGIS Online 02 - How to configure a StoryMap](https://canvas.harvard.edu/courses/77693/pages/storymaps) This series of videos on the Harvard Map Collection instructional `Canvas` page walks through setting up a StoryMap and configuring popular widgets.

+[ArcGIS Online 03 - How to Publish a Web Tile Layer](https://harvardmapcollection.github.io/tutorials/agol/tile-layer) This tutorial shows you how to upload a scanned, georeferenced map to ArcGIS Online.